medkhabt/Language_diversity_common_crawler/README.md

 - I used web2text lib, that uses scala, but i had to downgrade to a version scala 1.3.3 and also switch my java version to 8.

 # TODO
+- [ ] Compute graphs based on the size and language detected by cc.
 - [ ] Map the lang abbreviation of testtextcat to the WET file language param.
 Not just with the wet files but with other language identification models so we can compare them.
 - [ ] Make sure to filter out the urls that can't be manually crawled.
 - [ ] Take in consideration the pages that are empty after boilerplate removal.